Granny Square Tutorial: 7 Easy Steps for Beginners

 Use the same hook for every square.
 Even a tiny difference in hook size, like switching between a 5.0mm and a 5.5mm hook, can create a noticeable size difference in the finished square.
 Designate one specific hook for your entire granny square project and put it somewhere safe between sessions.

-What Is Joining Granny Squares: Methods Compared?
+Joining Granny Squares: Methods Compared

 Once you have made a stack of granny squares, the next big question is how to join them together.
 The joining method you choose can completely change the look and feel of your finished project.
 Some methods create visible seams that become part of the design, while others create nearly invisible joins for a seamless look.
 Here are the most popular methods compared.